Nikhil-Nirmal-Kumar/19AI304-Fundamentals-of-C-Programming-2025-Odd-M4/README.md

 ```
 # Output:
 <img width="680" height="192" alt="image" src="https://github.com/user-attachments/assets/f161f373-e553-4dbb-ae18-caabac356894" />

 # Result:
 Thus, the program was implemented and executed successfully, and the required output was obtained.

+# 19AI304-Fundamentals-of-C-Programming-2025-Odd-M4
+# IAPR-4- Module 4 - FoC
+# Ex.No:20
+  Build a C program to convert a string such that the first and last characters, as well as the characters before and after each space, are converted to uppercase.
+Implement this using a user-defined parameterized function without return.
+# Date :
+# Aim:
+To build a C program to convert a string as described above, using a user-defined parameterized function without return convertFirstCLastC(char str[]).
+# Algorithm:
+### Step 1:
+  Start
+### Step 2:
+  Include the standard input-output library: #include<stdio.h>.
+### Step 3:
+  Declare a user-defined void function `convertFirstCLastC(char str[])` that takes the string as a parameter.
+### Step 4:
+ Inside `convertFirstCLastC(char str[])` function:
+ - Find the length of the string `len`.
+ - Convert the first character `str[0]` to uppercase.
+ - Loop through the string from index `1` to `len-2`:
+   - If a character is a space, capitalize the character before and after it.
+ - Convert the last character `str[len-1]` to uppercase.
+### Step 5:
+ In `main()` function:
+ - Declare a string `str[100]`.
+ - Read the input string from the user.
+ - Call the function `convertFirstCLastC(char str[])`.
+ - Print the modified string.
+### Step 6:
+ Stop
+# Program:

+# Output:

+# Result:
+Thus, the program was implemented and executed successfully, and the required output was obtained.